tweepy/tweepy/docs/expansions_and_fields.rst

 * Attached place’s object
 * Any referenced Tweets’ object

-For methods that returns DirectMessageEvents, the following data objects can be expanded using this parameter:
+For methods that returns Direct Message conversation events, the following data objects can be expanded using this parameter:

-* ``sender_id`` - The ID of the account that sent the message, or who invited a participant to a group conversation
+* The user object for the message sender.
-* ``partricipants_ids`` - An array of account IDs.
-For ParticipantsJoin and ParticipantsLeave events this array will contain a single ID of the account that created the event
+* Attached media's object.
-* ``attachments`` - Provides media IDs for content that has been uploaded to Twitter by the sender
+* Any referenced Tweet's object.
-* ``referenced_tweets`` - If a Tweet URL is found in the text field, the ID of that Tweet is included in the response
+* The user object for who is joining or leaving group conversations.

 At this time, the only expansion available to endpoints that primarily return user objects is ``expansions=pinned_tweet_id``.
 You will find the expanded